Overview of moomoo

 - Parallelogram

-A screenshot tool can create an image of a chart, although the resulting file is only 937 x 694 pixels.
+A screenshot tool can create an image of a chart, although the finished file is only 937 x 694 pixels.

 Technical analysis is possible thanks to roughly a hundred indicators.
-For whatever reason, the timeframe needs to be set to one day to pull up the full list of indicators.
-After selecting one day, look for the “Indicator Management” link to pull up the full list of studies that can be added (only a few will be initially installed).
+For some reason, the timeframe has to be set to one day to display the full list of indicators.
+After selecting one day, look for the “Indicator Management” link to open the full list of studies that can be added (only a few are installed at first).

-Although there is a right-click menu, there is no trade link.
-To place a trade, you have to go back to the order ticket, which is installed on the Trade tab, although it’s always possible to save a layout with the trade ticket anywhere you like.
+Although there is a right-click menu, there is no trade link inside it.
+To place a trade, you have to return to the order ticket, which sits on the Trade tab, although it is always possible to save a layout with the trade ticket anywhere you want.

 This time, there are twelve order types.
 These four additional types are: